Partial desingularization: Partial desingularization algorithm

 \subsection{Concluding remark}

-As remarked in \S\ref{subsec:overviewproof}, Conjectures \ref{conj:main} and \ref{conj:min} follow from Claim \ref{claim:ind}.
-We propose to prove the claim by induction on $(p,r) \in I_n$, in the following way.
-Given $(p,r)$, we first apply (A) the standard desingularization algorithm to blow up until $\inv\leq\inv_{p,r}$, followed by the four blowing up procedures (B1)--(B4), generalized to arbitrary dimension, for the stratum $S_{p,r}$, and then the inductive assumption for the predecessor of $(p,r)$ in $I_n$, applied to the complement of $\Sigma_{p,r} := S_{p,r} \cup D_{p,r}$, where $D_{p,r}$ denotes the union of the special divisors $D_1$ introduced in (B4) (and where the centres of blowing up in the complement are extended as in \S\ref{subsec:MinimalHigherDim} in the case that $r>0$).
+As remarked in \S\ref{subsec:overviewproof}, Conjecture \ref{conj:min} follows from Claim \ref{claim:ind}.
+We propose to prove the claim by induction on $(p,r) \in I_n$, in the following way (see also \S\ref{subsec:approach}).
+Given $(p,r)$, we first apply (A) the standard desingularization algorithm to blow up until $\inv\leq\inv_{p,r}$.
+Secondly, we modify the stratum $S_{p,r}$ using the four blowing up procedures (B1)--(B4), generalized to arbitrary dimension.
+And finally, we apply the inductive assumption for the predecessor of $(p,r)$ in $I_n$, to the complement of $\Sigma_{p,r} := S_{p,r} \cup D_{p,r}$, where $D_{p,r}$ denotes the union of the special divisors $D_1$ introduced in (B4) (and where the centres of blowing up in the complement are extended as in \S\ref{subsec:MinimalHigherDim} in the case that $r>0$; see also Remark \ref{rem:distinguishedD}).

-We believe the preceding might be be achieved by generalizing ideas and methods from this paper, with the exception of the splitting techniques (B2); i.e., the main challenge seems to be Question \ref{conj:opt} on a generalization of the splitting theorem \ref{thm:splitintro}.
+In view of Remark \ref{rem:forward}, the main challenge remaining for partial desingularization preserving normal crossings in arbitrary dimension is a generalization of the moving away techniques (B4) of this section.